shetabit/visitor/README.md

 #### Automatic logging

-your application can store visitor's log automatically using `LogVisits` middleware.
+Your application can store visitor's log automatically using `LogVisits` middleware.

-add the `Shetabit\Visitor\Middlewares\LogVisits` middleware if you want to save logs automatically.
+Add the `Shetabit\Visitor\Middlewares\LogVisits` middleware if you want to save logs automatically.

-the middleware will store logs for models which has binded in router (router model binding) and has used `Shetabit\Visitor\Traits\Visitable` trait.
+The middleware will store logs for models which has binded in router (router model binding) and has used `Shetabit\Visitor\Traits\Visitable` trait.